Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Retraction and Optimization on the Manifold

 As a result, an optimization problem $x' = x + \Delta x$, which is not well defined for elements of a manifold $x \in \mathcal{M}$, becomes well defined when using a retraction

 In the case of first order optimization, the update is proportional to the gradient direction $\Delta \xi = -\alpha \nabla_{\xi}\hat{f}_T$.
 Gradient decent is one of the simplest methods for optimization: it requires a direction and a magnitude.
-Second-order optimization methods, provide the direction of descent $\Delta \xi = -\alpha (\nabla_{\xi}^2\hat{f}_T)^{-1}\nabla_{\xi}\hat{f}_T$.
-The advantage is that the Hessian already weights this descent direction, resulting in improved convergence rates.
+Second-order optimization methods, provide the direction of descent weighted by the curvature of the cost surface $\Delta \xi = -\alpha (\nabla_{\xi}^2\hat{f}_T)^{-1}\nabla_{\xi}\hat{f}_T$, resulting in improved convergence rates.

 In the particular case of $\SE3$, its tangent space has a structure of Euclidean space.
 Only under these conditions, the gradient and the Hessian are well defined after using a retraction:

 These results are significant since they will allow to use the concept of directional derivatives (\ref{eq-directional-der}) by simply applying real analysis into the calculation of the gradient and Hessian in Sec.\ref{sec_ef_diff}.
 By doing that, we will implement a second-order optimization method that have almost no need for hyper-parameters and quadratic convergence rate \cite{nocedal2006}.